 There are loads of free things to see and do as you plan your road trip across the country.
 Do a little research before your trip to find out nature trails, parks, museums, libraries and events you can pop into without spending a dime.
 You will be surprised by just how much there is to do, even in the smallest town.

 I never expected to meet the world’s largest buffalo when driving from Bismarck to Devils Lake, North Dakota that’s for sure!
 Ever wanted to see the World’s Tallest Thermometer?
 You can when you take a road trip from Los Angeles to Death Valley.
 And don’t even get me started on the beauty of Wall Drug and South of the Border for keeping kids entertained as they count down signs.

 With so many ways to save money at the pump, earning rewards on hotel stays and beyond, the only thing left to do is start planning for a road trip of your own.

 This post is part of a paid partnership with Marathon Petroleum Corporation.
-All opinions are my own.
+All opinions and road trip tips are my own.
 When they aren’t, you will be the first to know.